SESYNC-ci/advanced-git-lesson/slides/branch.md

 ===

 You can also view the branches on GitHub.
-Switch between them with the dropdown menu or view, create pull requests, or delete individual branches by clicking on `<n> branches`.
+Switch between them with the dropdown menu or view, create pull requests, or delete individual branches by clicking on "View all branches."

 ![github branches dropdown]({% include asset.html path="images/github_branch_dropdown.PNG" %})
 {:.captioned}